northbridge-sys/en-lsl-framework/README.md

 ### Why redirect events?
 Don't the additional function definitions increase script memory?

 En dynamically adds code in event handlers depending on the flags you defined in the script.
 For example, defining `FEATURE_ENCLEP_ENABLE` creates a `listen` event (if it doesn't already exist) and passes its events to an internal enCLEP function for processing CLEP messages.
-If a message is determined to not be a CLEP message and the `EN_LISTEN` flag is defined, the script then passes the message to the `en_listen` user-defined function.
+If a message is determined to not be a CLEP message and the `EVENT_EN_LISTEN` flag is defined, the script then passes the message to the `en_listen` user-defined function.

 Since there is no way for the LSL preprocessor to easily inject this code into a user-written `listen` event handler, En manages the event handler itself.